cloudmesh-community/www/content/project/cloudmesh-nist/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Nist"]
+tags = ["Nist", "REST"]

 # Project summary to display on homepage.
-summary = "Big Data REST INterfaces to build generalized Big Data Architectures"
+summary = "Big Data REST INterfaces to build generalized Big Data Architectures."

 # Slides (optional).
 #   Associate this page with Markdown slides.